DataDog/hiring-engineers/answers.md

 - **Bonus Question**: What is the difference between a Service and a Resource?

-In reading the docs I came across [APM Glossary & Walkthrough](https://docs.datadoghq.com/tracing/visualization/) which allowed me to dig into the differences
+In reading the docs I came across [APM Glossary & Walkthrough](https://docs.datadoghq.com/tracing/visualization/), which allowed me to dig into the differences

 - **[Service](https://docs.datadoghq.com/tracing/visualization/#services) are the building blocks of modern microservice architectures - broadly a service groups together endpoints, queries, or jobs for the purposes of building your application.**
-- **[Resource](https://docs.datadoghq.com/tracing/visualization/#resources) represent a particular domain of a customer application - they are typically an instrumented web endpoint, database query, or background job.**
+- **[Resource](https://docs.datadoghq.com/tracing/visualization/#resources) represents a particular domain of a customer application - they are typically an instrumented web endpoint, database query, or background job.**

 ## Final Question: